GameServerManagers/LinuxGSM-Docs/Rust.md

 It will also use constantly 50-65% of  one core from a Xeon E5-1650V3 (6 cores 12 threads, 3.8Ghz), regardless of the amount of people connected and with very few constructions on it.
 As most game servers, it seems like it's mainly monothread, so you'd better have some good monothread performance.

 ### Bandwidth
-Bandwidth shouldn't be an issue, aim for a 10-15mb/s+ connection minimum
+Bandwidth shouldn't be an issue, aim for a 10mb/s+ upload speed minimum

 ### Other notes
 The server autosave can cause lags, depending on your CPU and disk speed.
-It is highly recommended a dedicated server is used with Rust because of it's high system requirements.
+It is highly recommended a dedicated server is used with Rust because of its high system requirements.

 ### Conclusion
 Don't take a stupid server with 150 cores @1,2Ghz, prefer a quad/hexa core @3,3Ghz+, check benchmarks before choosing your server.
 CPU : good monothread performance ; RAM : 12-16GB and more ; avoid VPS.